FAQs

 Are there performance and competition opportunities?

-Yes.
-Absolutely.
-Performance opportunities are made available to students beginning at Level 2.
+Yes, absolutely!
+Performance opportunities are available to students beginning at Level 2.

-Luna is extremely active in the pole competition circuit, specifically the Pole Sport Organization (but we like to participate in others, too!).
+Luna remains extremely active in the pole competition circuit, particularly within the Pole Sport Organization, though participation extends to other competitions as well.